Charles W. Colson Papers

 A comic book version of Born Again is in folder 145-2.
 The materials for the book Life Sentence, which told the story of Colson's life since the end of Born Again, concentrating on the development of Prison Fellowship, parallel to some extent what is available for the earlier book, although there is almost no material on reaction to the book.

-Correspondence with the publisher can be found in folders 104-14 and 104-21, among other places.
+Correspondence with the publisher can be found in folders 104-14,21, among other places.
 Colson contacted various Evangelical leaders, such as Ted Engstrom, Mark Hatfield, Richard Halverson, Carl F. Henry, Paul Henry, Wesley Pippert, R. C. Sproul, Robert Walker, George Wilson, and Sherwood Wirt, to get their thoughts on whether he should write a second book (the preliminary title of which was The Cost of Being Born Again).
 Their responses and suggestions can be found in folders 104-14 and 116-5.
 Material that he consulted while working on the book probably included a manuscript written by his friend Fred Rhodes about his own Christian faith and experiences in prison ministry (folder 104-13).
 Folder 116-2 contains much interesting material, such as copies of Colson's booklet He Sets the Prisoner Free as well as his 1978 Gordon College commencement address and newspaper and magazine articles by and about him, such as Garry Wills' profile for the Sunday magazine of The New York Times.
 There are many separate drafts of the book.
 What appear to be some of the more important stages in its development can be found in the drafts, with comments from a variety of sources, in folders 105-3 through 106-12, 106-13 and 106-14, 107-1, 107-2, 107-3, 108-1 and 108-2, 108-3 and 108-4, 109-5 and 109-6, 110-3 and 110-4, 111-2 and 111-3, 116-1, and 145-4, 145-5, 145-7 to 145-11.
 Responses from readers of the published book are in folders 140-2 through 141-4 and 145-6.
 The last folder also contains correspondence with the publisher.
 Reviews are in folder 145-12.
 Colson's next book was Loving God, which included separate segments telling the story of how various people expressed their Christian love in the world.
 For example, there is material in several folders, especially in 117-1, on Agape House, a ministry to families of prisoners and some of this material was used in the book.

-Reviews of the manuscript by R. C. Sproul and David McKenna are in folder 118-3.
-Responses from readers of the published book are in folders 141-5 and 141-6.
+Reviews of the manuscript by R.C.
+Sproul and David McKenna are in folder 118-3.
+Responses from readers of the published book are in folders 141-5,6.
 A study guide to the book for use by individuals or small groups is in folder 117-10.
 Kingdoms in Conflict was a book that dealt with Christians in the political arena.
 The stories of various Christians who in one way or another stood at the intersection of faith and politics are documented in the research materials in the folders as well as in the book.
 For example, the story of Jerry Levin, a reporter who was kidnaped by Muslim nationalists during the civil war in Lebanon, can be found in folder 130-5.

 The material on the book in this collection consists to a large degree of various drafts of the book in boxes 126 through 136.
-Research material, book outlines (folders 125-5, 146-3 and 146-4), reviews and correspondence about excerpting the book in various publications (folder 146-2), and comments by David Coffin, Carl Henry, Richard John Neuhaus and others (folder 125-6) are in boxes 125, 126 and 146.
+Research material, book outlines (folders 125-5, and 146-3,4), reviews and correspondence about excerpting the book in various publications (folder 146-2), and comments by David Coffin, Carl Henry, Richard John Neuhaus and others (folder 125-6) are in boxes 125, 126 and 146.
 In 1988 Colson was the speaker at the Allies for Faith and Renewal lecture series, sponsored by the Center for Pastoral Renewal and held at Wheaton College in Illinois.
 His lectures were later expanded and published as the book, Against the Night/Living in the New Dark Age.
 The book described the growing moral decline of modern society and discussed how Christians should act, individually and as a community, to apply the Christian faith in the world today.
 Copies of the original lectures are in folder 136-1.

 The rest of boxes 136 and 137 contain drafts of the book and related materials, such as the correspondence with the publisher, Servant Books, in folder 136-3.

-Subseries: B. Other Manuscripts
+Subseries: Manuscript Files | Other Manuscripts

-Arrangement: Materials are grouped by type: articles in box 147, radio scripts in box 148, and speeches and sermons in 148-153.
+Arrangement: Materials are grouped by type: articles in box 147, radio scripts in box 148, and speeches and sermons in boxes 148-153.
 Articles are arranged alphabetically by folder title.
 Radio scripts and speeches are in chronological order by year and alphabetical within that year.

 Date Range: 1974-1989

-Volume: 4.95 cubic feet
+Volume: 4.35 linear feet

-Boxes: 138, 139, 142, 143, 147-153
+Boxes: 138, 139, 143, 147-153

-Geographic coverage: United States, Australia, England, Hong Kong, Japan, Korea, New Zealand, Philippines, Singapore,
+Geographic coverage: United States, Australia, England, Hong Kong, Japan, Korea, New Zealand, Philippines, Singapore

 Type of documents: Speeches, radio scripts, articles, newspaper and magazine clippings, correspondence

-Subjects: Christian ethics and morality as applied to modern society, especially in the United States, ministry to prisoners, prison reform, freedom of speech, the influence of celebrities on the general population.
+Subjects: Christian ethics and morality as applied to modern society, especially in the United States, ministry to prisoners, prison reform, freedom of speech, the influence of celebrities on the general population

 Notes: Besides books, Colson was seemingly continually giving speeches and lectures, and writing articles.
 This subseries contains a wide assortment of these various productions.
 Other examples are in series IV.
 Boxes 138 and 147 contain many of Colson's articles and editorials.